Cortex-Nexus-Sovereign-Industrial-AI/cortex-platform/README.md

 ## 🎯 Vision

-**2026**: Build the AI-powered intelligence platform for Ogoja, Cross River State.
+**2026**: Build the AI-powered intelligence platform for Ogoja, Cross River State with voice-first capabilities.
 **2027**: Expand across Nigeria — state by state, community by community.
 **2028+**: International scale — West Africa, then global.

 **Core Belief**: AI should serve real human needs — farming, business, education, security, survival.
-CINIS NEXUS connects it all on one platform.
+CINIS NEXUS connects it all on one platform, accessible by voice and text.

 ---

 ## 📞 Get Started

 1. **Visit the platform**: https://mikecomplexai-7.github.io/cortex-platform/
+2. **Try voice features**: Click the voice icon and speak naturally
-2. **Join free**: No credit card required
+3. **Join free**: No credit card required
-3. **Subscribe when ready**: ₦5,000/month unlocks everything
+4. **Subscribe when ready**: ₦5,000/month unlocks everything
-4. **Tell your network**: Every member strengthens the platform
+5. **Tell your network**: Every member strengthens the platform
-5. **Contact us**: cortexnexus@proton.me for partnerships, questions, ideas
+6. **Contact us**: cortexnexus@proton.me for partnerships, questions, ideas

 ---

 **Built by MikeComplex AI — Powered by CINIS NEXUS AI**
 *The platform works.
 The community grows.
-The intelligence scales.*
+The intelligence scales.
+Now accessible by voice.*

 🚀 **Let's build the future of Ogoja together.**